Gel Eyelash Extension Remover Wholesale Sourcing Guide

 1. The Speed Factor: Why Pros Still Choose Gel Over Cream

 In the lash industry, time is the only non-renewable resource.
-While Cream Removers are celebrated for their safety and stability, gel eyelash extension remover remains the secret weapon of high-volume salons.
+While Cream Removers are celebrated for their safety and stability, gel eyelash extension remover remains the practical option of high-volume salons.
 Why?
 Because it is fast.

 A standard Cream Remover takes 10-15 minutes to fully penetrate the adhesive bond.
 A high-quality gel eyelash extension remover can break down the cyanoacrylate polymer chain in as little as 2-3 minutes.
 For a busy salon owner, saving 10 minutes per removal appointment allows for an extra client squeeze-in at the end of the day.